- What Is Irritable Bowel Syndrome (IBS)?

 One thing I’ve learned over the past few years is that stress can have a major impact on my health and well-being.
 By learning to control how you respond to stress by down-regulating the sympathetic branch of your nervous system, you can positively influence your gut health.

-To learn more check out my article about how I manage stress and the benefits of cold exposure.
+To learn more check out my article about how I manage stress and the benefits of ice baths and cold water immersion.

 Frequently Asked Questions

-While certain plants have a place in a species-appropriate diet, most plants contain defense chemicals that can negatively impact the health of our digestive system.
-Plants don’t want to be eaten, so they’ve developed chemical weapons to deter anyone from eating them.
-You can learn more about that in my article comparing meat vs. plants.
+While certain plants have a place in a species-appropriate diet, most plants contain defense chemicals that can negatively impact the health of the digestive system.
+Plants don’t want to be eaten, so they’ve developed chemical weapons (called antinutrients) to deter people from consuming them.
+You can learn more in my article comparing meat vs. plants.

 Yes, gluten is an inflammatory protein that can trigger IBS symptoms.
 That’s why I recommend removing cereal grains and other processed foods that might be contaminated with gluten from your diet.